 The ability to consolidate your financial budgeting into one area is a very attractive feature because it cuts down on the mess of paperwork or organizational work.
 It simply is all in one convenient location that can be accessed at any time.

 A problem that many people have when it comes to saving money for retirement or simply controlling their finances is that they feel lost and are not entirely sure what they are trying to accomplish.
-Setting goals is a good way to alleviate this issue.
+Setting goals and writing down an end of life planning checklist is a good way to alleviate this issue.

 This means that you have a belief that you want to retire at 50 versus 65.
 In a sense, it is similar to budgeting in that you are comparing the amount of money you need to have put away or invested against your usual expenses like those listed earlier.
 In any case, setting goals and writing them down is a good way to visualize what you plan on achieving.